Developmental Pilot Awards

 If you have any questions about eligibility, please contact Developmental Core Director (Liz Lowenthal, MD MSCE).)

-The Penn Center for AIDS Research (Penn CFAR) periodically invites Pilot Grant applications.
-Projects can be in all areas of HIV/AIDS including clinical, basic, behavioral and implementation science research.
-Areas of focus might inlclude:
+The Penn Center for AIDS Research (Penn CFAR) invites Pilot Grant applications.
+Projects can be in any areas of HIV/AIDS supported by the U.S. National Institutes of Health including clinical, basic, behavioral and implementation science research.
+This year, we especially encourage projects focused on:

 Pilot projects are intended to lead to independent HIV/AIDS funding.